CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 #### ORP.2.A8 Tasks and Responsibilities of Employees [Information Security Officer (ISB)]

 The duties and responsibilities of employees SHOULD be documented in an appropriate manner, for example through employment contracts or agreements.
 The IT Security Officer SHOULD make sure that all employees know their duties and responsibilities in the security process.
-In particular, it SHOULD be agreed that each employee has a responsibility for information security outside of working hours and outside the premises.
+In particular, it SHOULD be agreed that every employee has a responsibility for information security outside of working hours and outside the premises.

 #### ORP.2.A9 Training of employees